eclipse/epsilon-website/mkdocs/docs/doc/eugenia/index.md

 - Launch a new Eclipse instance from the "Run - Eclipse Application" menu using "-XX:PermSize=64M -XX:MaxPermSize=128M -Xms512M -Xmx1024M" as VM arguments in the Run Configuration
 - In the new Eclipse instance create a new General Project and in it create a new Filesystem diagram through the File->New->Other... dialog

-## Re-running EuGENia
+## Re-running Eugenia
-If you now change your metamodel you'll have to rerun EuGENia to generate your updated editor:
+If you now change your metamodel you'll have to rerun Eugenia to generate your updated editor:

 - Right-click your Ecore metamodel (or Emfatic file) and select Eugenia->Generate GMF editor
 - Run a new instance of Eclipse